Is The Cut Serious?

 Apply an antibiotic – Once the wound is clean, apply a thin layer of antibiotic ointment or cream.
 This keeps the surface moist, reduces risk of infection, and helps your body heal more efficiently.

 Cover the wound – A bandage helps keep fresh wounds clean and bacteria-free.
 Change the bandage daily, or if it gets dirty or wet.
-Once the wound begins to heal, exposing it to air speeds up the healing process.

 Watch for infection – If you notice the wound isn’t healing, or if there is increased pain, redness, drainage, warmth, or swelling, it may be infected.
 Please visit your neighborhood MedExpress to have a medical provider examine the wound and provide treatment.